Freedom 250: Criticism

-The task force has received criticism from historians for its partnership with PragerU and its "Founder's Museum" exhibit for blurring history with AI-generated fiction and having historical characters repeat the phrase "facts don't care about your feelings" popularized by conservative commentator Ben Shapiro.
+The task force has received criticism from historians for its partnership with PragerU and its "Founders Museum" exhibit for blurring history with AI-generated fiction and having historical characters repeat the phrase "facts don't care about your feelings" popularized by conservative commentator Ben Shapiro.
 The White House said it has sent letters to state governors and ambassadors to display its exhibit in capitals, schools, and embassies.
+Freedom 250's "Freedom Trucks" exhibit received criticism for being designed by conservative Hillsdale College and PragerU and prominently featuring quotes by Trump and a video he filmed inside the Oval Office.